-While Allstate and Farmers offer large discounts for bundling, their average premiums still exceed that of Nationwide — with or without a renter’s discount — for our user profile.
+While Liberty Mutual and Farmers offer large discounts for bundling, their average premiums still exceed that of Nationwide — with or without a renter’s discount — for our user profile.
 So, even if you're set to save a couple bucks by bundling, you might want to compare other car insurance companies' offerings.

 Despite these negatives, there are some reasons to bundle your homeowner’s and car insurance.

 Outside of the financial incentive of bundling homeowners and car insurance policies, there are some additional benefits of keeping it in the family.
 Let’s explore.